Windows Shares (SMB)

 7. Click Save to create the share and add it to the Shares > Windows (SMB) Shares list.

-Enable the SMB service when prompted.
+Start or restart the SMB service when prompted.

 Configuring Share Advanced Options Settings

-The following are possible use cases.
 See SMB Shares Screens for all settings and other possible use cases.

 Setting Up Guest Access

-Not a recommended configuration and adds security vulnerabilities!
+Guest access is not a recommended configuration and adds security vulnerabilities!

-• MacOS clients: Attempting to connect as a user that does not exist in TrueNAS does not automatically connect as the guest account.
+• Mac OS clients - Prevents attempts to connect as a user that does not exist in TrueNAS and does not automatically connect as the guest account.

-• Connect As: Guest Specifically choose this option in macOS to log in as the guest account.
+• Connect As: Guest - Allows a guest to log into the Mac OS with the guest account.
 See the Apple documentation for more details.

-If setting up guest access with read only permissions, see the information in Adding a New Share Group.
+If setting up guest access with read-only permissions, see the information in Adding a New Share Group.
 If the share is nested under parent datasets, see Using the Traverse Permission.

 Setting Up Read or Write Access